lipinght/PBICookbook/PurviewforPBI/Purview4PBI.md

 Purview is a data governance service from Microsoft.
 Using Purview with Power BI, you will be able to view lineage of your data assets end-to-end, as well as troubleshoot a data pipeline that feeds Power BI datasets and reports.
 This article elaborates on the aspects of Power BI assets when scanned in Purview.

 # Set Up and Scanning
 **Note**: Unlike other data sources, users can only use **managed identity** to connect to Power BI.
 In order to set up Power BI, user will need to have Power BI **Admin** rights.
+See [this tutorial](https://github.com/lipinght/pbideployment/blob/main/ServicePrincipal/ServicePrincipal.md) for setting up Purview's permission to scan Power BI tenant.

-Please see Register and scan a Power BI tenant - Azure Purview | Microsoft Docs for how to register and scan a Power BI Tenant.
+Please see [here](https://docs.microsoft.com/en-us/azure/purview/register-scan-power-bi-tenant#steps-to-register-in-the-same-tenant) for instruction on how to register Power BI as a data source in Purview and [here](https://docs.microsoft.com/en-us/azure/purview/register-scan-power-bi-tenant#scan) for how to scan Power BI in Purview.

 # Assets
 Purview scans the entire Power BI tenant (scanning only parts of the tenant is not possible currently),  below artefacts are scanned.